pubgrub-rs/pubgrub/guide/src/pubgrub_crate/caching.md

 # Caching dependencies in a DependencyProvider

-Due to potential backtracking, the resolver may ask dependencies of a package multiple times.
-A dependency provider can also survive one resolution and be reused for another one, usually of the same package and thus asking for the same dependencies.
+A dependency provider can be reused for multiple resolutions, usually of the same package and thus asking for the same dependencies.
 Since dependencies are generally immutable, caching them is a valid strategy to avoid slow operations that may be needed such as fetching remote data.